-- Application provided by the Town.
-Initiated by the owner of the property or authorized agent.

 - Fee

-- A physical survey certified as accurate by a surveyor or engineer registered with the state including:
+- A physical survey certified\ as accurate by a surveyor or engineer registered with the state including:

 - the lot boundary;

-- dimensions of the proposed structure;
+- o dimensions of the proposed structure;

-- setbacks; and
+- o setbacks; and

-- the distance the structure is from the front, sides and rear lot lines of the lot labeled on the plan.
+- o the distance the structure is from the front, sides and rear lot lines of the lot labeled on the plan.

-for residential properties, that if the tract that the residence is constructed on contains ten acres or more, then the person applying for the certificate of compliance shall be allowed to present a noncertified sketch in lieu thereof, provided that the residence is not to be located closer than 200 feet from any of the boundaries of the tract.
+\for residential properties, that if the tract that the residence is constructed on contains ten acres or more, then the person applying for the certificate of compliance shall be allowed to present a noncertified sketch in lieu thereof, provided that the residence is not to be located closer than 200 feet from any of the boundaries of the tract.
 If the proposed residence is to be located closer than 200 feet from any of the boundaries of the tract, then the applicant shall submit a certified survey of the improvements with respect to those boundaries only.
-The sketch submitted shall in all other forth above. respects comply to the requirements set
+The sketch submitted shall in all other respects comply to the requirements set forth above.